Export Control

 What is export control?

-Export control laws restrict the transfer of regulated material verbally, visually, or in writing either within the US (this is called a “deemed export”), or outside of the US.
+Export control laws restrict the transfer of regulated material verbally, visually, or in writing either within the US ( “deemed export”), or outside of the US.
 They apply to research projects, academic collaborations and other interactions including travel to foreign countries.
-There are three Federal agencies that regulate export controls.
-These agencies include the Department of Commerce, the Department of State, and the Department of Treasury.
+There are three Federal agencies that regulate export controls: the Department of Commerce, the Department of State, and the Department of Treasury.

-Whether or not research is sponsored, PIs have primary compliance responsibility regarding export control laws.
+Whether or not research is sponsored, Primary Investigators (PIs) have primary compliance responsibility regarding export control laws.
 Consequently, communication with Research Administration and Engagement (RAE) and the Research Integrity Office (RIO) is essential.
 There are tools and resources available through RAE and the RIO to help the PI to determine if research activities are export controlled.

 Failure to comply with U. S. export control laws can result in severe penalties, both civil and criminal, for the individual as well as the University.
 Under the Export Control Reform Act of 2018, criminal penalties can include up to 20 years of imprisonment and up to $1 million in fines per violation, or both.
 Civil administrative penalties can reach up to $300,000 per violation or twice the value of the transaction, whichever is greater.
 In addition, the University may impose its own disciplinary actions.